texnoforge/python-wopeditor/README.md

 ## Current Features

+### UI

+* create new alphabets and symbols
+* draw symbols using mouse and save to files
+* browse and preview symbols loaded from disk
+* easily open relevant files in file manager

+### code

 * code is split into small files arranged in a sustainable modular structure including UI
 * clean reusable UI code for loading and displaying alphabets/symbols/drawings from disk
 * separate `wopeditor.texnomagic` module to easily interface and work with